 AboitizPower's HEPPs are also required to obtain water permits from NWRB for the water flow used to run their respective hydroelectric facilities.
-These permits specify the source of the water flow that the Generation Companies can use for their hydroelectric generation facilities, as well as the allowable volume of water that can be used from the source of the water flow.
-Water permits have no expiration date and require their holders to comply with the terms of the permit with regard to the use of the water flow and the allowable volume.
+These permits specify the source of the water, flow that the Generation Companies can use for their hydroelectric generation facilities, as well as the allowable volume of water volume, that can be used from the source of the water flow and the terms and conditions of its use.
+The water permits have no expiration date.